Pranaykrishna/Krishna-Pranay-Angara/readme.md

 About
 --------------
 I am a tech enthusiast.
-I love learning new technologies and exploring different subject matters like Quantum Computing, Neuromorphic Computing and, Artificial Intelligence.
+I love learning new technologies and exploring different subject matters like Quantum Computing, Neuromorphic Computing, and Artificial Intelligence.
 I love to write articles and educate people on my findings.

 - I am currently working on NLP.
-- Independent blog writer in Medium.
+- Independent blog writer on Medium.
-- I have been accepted by Qubit by Qubit's Coding school to study Quantum computing by google Quantum with a scholarship worth $1,195.
+- I have been accepted by Qubit by Qubit's Coding school to study Quantum computing by Google Quantum with a scholarship worth $1,195.
-- Lead Speaker in IEEE conference for paper publication.
+- Lead Speaker at IEEE conference for paper publication.
 - Selected for Google’s build for digital India Bootcamp.
 - Salesforce Admin at Accenture.
 - Data Science Intern at Indian Institute of Technology, Bombay.